Skip to main content

 MBA 590 - T: Entrepreneurship

-McLain, D. L., & Aldag, R. J. (2009).
+McLain, D., and Aldag, R. (2009).
 Complexity and familiarity with computer assistance when making ill-structured business decisions.
-International Journal of Technology and Decision Making, 8(3), 407-426.
-Note: This paper breaks away from the many studies that have measured attitudes as the dependent variables and focuses on performance.
-The study also incorporated ecologically-valid decision situations.
+International Journal of Technology and Decision Making, 8(3): 407-426.

 Education